100 Notable alumni of

 -

-Stephen John Ditko was an American comic book artist best known for being the co-creator of Marvel superhero Spider-Man and creator of Doctor Strange.
-He also made notable contributions to the character of Iron Man, introducing the character's red and yellow design.
+Stephen John Ditko was an American comic book artist best known for being the co-creator of Marvel superheroes Spider-Man and Doctor Strange.
+He also made notable contributions to the character of Iron Man, introducing the character's signature red and yellow design.

 -